How Does an Air Compressor Work?

 Positive Displacement Compressors

-There are three main types of positive displacement compressors, and they include:
+There are three main varieties of positive displacement compressors:

 Dynamic Displacement Compressors